Partnership for Renewal

 What if the process is out of our budget?

-There are two primary ways to reduce costs: one is to conduct the process online, eliminating travel expenses; the second is through scholarship funds.
+There are a few ways to reduce costs: 1) conduct the process online, eliminating travel expenses; 2) do a portion of the full retreat as a workshop; 3) scholarship funds.
 While the availability of scholarship funding varies, PfR is almost always able to accommodate the needs of any diocese or parish.
 You will have the opportunity to inquire about scholarship funding during the registration process.

 Who conducts the events?